Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

                 	self.APINameTipL = opentrons_96_tiprack_300ul
                 	self.startingTipPipR = "A1"
                 	self.startingTipPipL = "B3"
+   			self.replaceTipRack = True

-7. **program_variables** (_custom class_):  script class with the attributes deckPositions (Dictionary with deck positions as keys and labware/module object as the value), the right pipette and the left pipette objects (opentrons.protocol_api.instrument_context.InstrumentContext)
+8. **program_variables** (_custom class_):  script class with the attributes deckPositions (Dictionary with deck positions as keys and labware/module object as the value), the right pipette and the left pipette objects (opentrons.protocol_api.instrument_context.InstrumentContext)

     For example: